The Poetry Pantry

 1. Don’t link to more than 3 poems per week.

-2. Please visit some of the other poems linked here when you link to yours.
+2. Please visit several other poems linked here when you link to yours.
+Please

 3. Leave a comment after you have posted